alexi.sh

 1. Why network leaks persist in 2026

-The architecture of the internet was not designed with tunnel enforcement in mind.
-When you connect to a VPN, the client typically creates a virtual network interface, installs routing rules, and updates the system DNS configuration.
-Each of these operations has failure modes — and failure is common.
+The internet was not designed with tunnel enforcement in mind.
+When you connect to a VPN, the client usually does three things.
+It creates a virtual network interface, installs routing rules, and updates the system DNS configuration.
+Each of these steps can fail β€” and failure is common.

-Understanding which channel leaks requires testing each independently.
-Combined "am I leaking?" pages conflate results and often miss edge cases.
-A structured test protocol — documented in section 5 — provides reliable coverage.
+To know which channel leaks, you must test each one on its own.
+Combined "am I leaking?" pages mix the results together and often miss edge cases.
+A structured test protocol β€” documented in section 5 β€” gives you reliable coverage.

 For context on how leak exposure fits into the broader browser privacy landscape, see the State of Browser Privacy 2026 overview from PrivSec Lab.
+To test your canvas and WebGL fingerprint exposure in parallel, use our interactive browser fingerprint test tool.

-2. DNS leaks — mechanism and detection
+DNS leaks β€” mechanism and detection

 A VPN client that correctly prevents DNS leaks must override all of these paths.
 The common failure modes are:

 System resolver not fully replaced.
-Some VPN clients update the primary adapter's DNS setting but leave secondary adapters (Ethernet while on Wi-Fi, for example) pointing at the ISP resolver.
-Queries may route through either interface depending on network conditions.
+Some VPN clients update the primary adapter's DNS setting.
+But they leave secondary adapters pointing at the ISP resolver β€” Ethernet while on Wi-Fi, for example.
+Queries may route through either interface, depending on network conditions.

 Testing DNS leaks:

-1. dnsleaktest.com — run both standard and extended tests.
+1. dnsleaktest.com β€” run both standard and extended tests.
 The extended test sends 30+ queries to force use of any secondary resolver paths.
 Compare the ASN (Autonomous System Number) and IP of the resolvers shown against what your VPN provider documents.

-2. ipleak.net — simultaneously shows IP, DNS resolvers, and WebRTC candidates on one page.
-Useful for a quick cross-channel snapshot but less granular than a dedicated DNS test.
+2. ipleak.net β€” shows IP, DNS resolvers, and WebRTC candidates at once on one page.
+It is handy for a quick cross-channel snapshot, but less granular than a dedicated DNS test.

-3. Cloudflare 1.1.1.1/help — shows which resolver your browser's current DNS stack is using, including whether DoH is active and pointing at Cloudflare's endpoint.
-Useful for verifying browser-level DNS configuration independent of the OS.
+3. Cloudflare 1.1.1.1/help β€” shows which resolver your browser's current DNS stack uses.
+It also tells you whether DoH is active and pointing at Cloudflare's endpoint.
+Use it to verify browser-level DNS config apart from the OS.

 For a deep technical comparison of DoH implementations across browsers and operating systems, see our DNS-over-HTTPS implementations 2026 analysis.

-3. WebRTC leaks — STUN, ICE, and JavaScript exposure
+3. WebRTC leaks β€” STUN, ICE, and JavaScript exposure

 How STUN exposes IP addresses: